ealtamir/absinthe-for-humans/README.md

 ![Structure](https://s3.amazonaws.com/f.cl.ly/items/033w101I102c353U3y3R/Untitled-1.png)

 When you fire up *Absinthe*, it searches for both controllers under `/controllers` and logic under `/logic`.
+Logics can arbitrarily export any kind and type of data and functions.
+The same applies to controllers with the exception that they have to export both a `paths` map (an array) which includes all paths (e.g. /start, /messages et al.) to which the controller applies to.
+Every controller exports a `handler` function which is called with the servers `request` and `response`; the third parameter is a sugar for request.url`.

+You can talk to any controller or logic with `controller.*` and `logic.*`, whereas the filename specifies the name under which an extension is registered internally. (e.g. `start.js will be namespaced as `controller.start.*`)

 **チャレンジして失敗ことを恐れるよりも、何もしないことを恐れろ。**